Owen Paul

 Owen Paul (born 1 May 1962) is a Scottish singer best known in the UK for his 1986 No. 3 hit single, "My Favourite Waste of Time", a cover version of a song that was originally written and recorded by American singer-songwriter Marshall Crenshaw.
-The track featured an appearance from future Thunder bass player Mark 'Snake' Luckhurst.
-After releasing a couple of singles and the album As It Is, he had a falling out with his record label, resulting in him leaving the music industry for 15 years.
+After releasing a couple of singles and the album As It Is, he had a falling-out with his record label, resulting in him leaving the music industry for 15 years.

 Biography

 As a youngster, Paul was taken on as an apprentice with the football club Celtic, but after hearing the Sex Pistols he decided to pursue a career in music.
-In the early 80s he played and sang with Glasgow band Venigmas, who released the single "Strangelove".
+In the early 1980s he played and sang with Glasgow band Venigmas, who released the single "Strangelove".

 In 1989, he produced Japanese rock band Buck-Tick's album Taboo.

 Owen Paul has made two memorable television appearances.
-The first was on the BBC live programme Pebble Mill, when he was meant to mime to "My Favourite Waste of Time" but missed his cue due to a technician's mistake.
+The first was on the BBC live programme Pebble Mill, when introduced by Marian Foster, he was meant to mime to "My Favourite Waste of Time", but missed his cue due to a technician's mistake.
 His second role was playing a neighbour in The Osbournes.

 For over ten years he ran a West End theatre in London's Leicester Square (home of the Boy George musical Taboo) as well as a successful ballroom and Latin dancing club, returning to the music scene in 2002 with the album About Time.

 After touring and recording with Mike + The Mechanics he had a spell with Scottish supergroup Four Good Men and spent time as the lead vocalist for Ex-Simple Minds, with his brother, former Simple Minds drummer Brian McGee.
-In late 2012, Owen appeared on BBC1's Watchdog as part of their Rogue Traders team.
-In January 2014, Owen released "The One", his first official single in the UK since 1987, following this with the release of the album About Time II in the autumn of the same year.
+In late 2012, Paul appeared on BBC1's Watchdog as part of their Rogue Traders team.
+In January 2014, Paul released "The One", his first official single in the UK since 1987, following this with the release of the album About Time II in the autumn of the same year.

 He now tours as a solo artist, with his 1980s band and with his Acoustic Folk show.